Women in Algeria: Education and employment

 Post-Independence, North African and Algerian women enjoy many more human rights than their counterparts in neighboring and other African countries.
-Algerian women can inherit property, obtain a divorce, retain custody of their children, gain an education and work in many sectors of society.
+Algerian women can inherit property (In accordance with the family law derived from Islamic Sharia in the distribution of inheritance between men and women), obtain a divorce, retain custody of their children, gain an education and work in many sectors of society.
 Women make up 70 percent of Algeria's lawyers and 60 percent of its judges.
 They also dominate the fields of medicine, healthcare and science.
 Increasingly, women contribute more to household income than men.
 As of 2007, sixty-five percent of university students are women, with more than 80% joining the workforce after graduation.
 They are encouraged by family members to become educated and contribute to Algerian society.
 Algerian women are among the first in North Africa to become taxi and bus drivers.
 Their numbers are also increasing in the police force and security positions.
+Also, according to a UNESCO report published in February 2021, entitled the Race against Time for Smarter Development, Algeria has a female engineer graduate proportion of 48.5%.